cosinekitty/astronomy/source/c/README.md

 1 = the Lagrange point between the major body and minor body.
 2 = the Lagrange point on the far side of the minor body.
 3 = the Lagrange point on the far side of the major body.
 4 = the Lagrange point 60 degrees ahead of the minor body's orbital position.
 5 = the Lagrange point 60 degrees behind the minor body's orbital position.

-The caller passes in the state vector and mass for both bodies.
-The state vectors can be in any orientation and frame of reference.
-The body masses are expressed as GM products, where G = the universal gravitation constant and M = the body's mass.
-Thus the units for `majorMass` and `minorMass` must be au^3/day^2.
-Use [`Astronomy_MassProduct`](#Astronomy_MassProduct) to obtain GM values for various solar system bodies.

-The function returns the state vector for the selected Lagrange point using the same orientation as the state vector parameters `majorState` and `minorState`, and the position and velocity components are with respect to the major body's center.
+The function returns the state vector for the selected Lagrange point in equatorial J2000 coordinates (EQJ), with respect to the center of the major body.

+To calculate Sun/Earth Lagrange points, pass in `BODY_SUN` for `major_body` and `BODY_EMB` (Earth/Moon barycenter) for `minor_body`.
+For Lagrange points of the Sun and any other planet, pass in just that planet by itself, e.g. `BODY_JUPITER` for `minor_body`.
+To calculate Earth/Moon Lagrange points, pass in `BODY_EARTH` and `BODY_MOON` for the major and minor bodies respectively.

+In some cases, it may be more efficient to call [`Astronomy_LagrangePointFast`](#Astronomy_LagrangePointFast), especially when the state vectors have already been calculated, or are needed for some other purpose.